 Unable to connect locally?
 Contact Military OneSource via secure live chat or call 800-342-9647.

-The Redstone operator may be reached at 256-876-2151.
-This is an automated system so please listen carefully.
+The Redstone Arsenal base operator may be reached at 256-876-2151.
+This is an automated system, so please listen carefully.

 With the potential for domestic and foreign terrorism, security is given high priority at Redstone Arsenal.
 Guards are posted at all entry points.
 Proper identification is required as your ID will be scanned at all gates.
 If you have an outstanding warrant, the police will be alerted.
-All entering with a registered Driver's license must have obtained the gold star.
 Facial recognition lanes are present at Gates 1 and 9 for single occupancy vehicles.
-You may register your valid driver's license for entrance into Redstone by visiting the Gate 9 Visitors Center.
-Please ensure your guests are escorted at all times if you are in the position of the sponsor under Trusted Traveler rules.
+You may register your valid driver's license for entrance into Redstone Arsenal by visiting the Gate 9 Visitors Center.
+Please ensure your guests are escorted at all times if you're in the position of the sponsor under Trusted Traveler rules.

 Redstone Arsenal began as three separate entities in 1941 and 1942, as part of the War Department's efforts for World War II.
 Huntsville Arsenal manufactured chemicals, Redstone Ordnance Plant manufactured munitions, and Huntsville Chemical Warfare Depot stored the conventional and chemical-filled munitions.
 At the end of World War II, Redstone shifted from production to demilitarization and salvaging munitions, and it began deactivating the arsenal's manufacturing facilities.
 Designated as the home of Army missiles in 1948, it dropped from a peak World War II employment of 19,000 to a little-used post of a few hundred workers.
 Because of the large available space, empty buildings, and ease of access to rail, highway, and water traffic, the Army chose Redstone Arsenal as the place to consolidate its newly formed rocket program.
 In the 50's, the arsenal became the center of Army missilery and rocketry, and subsequential achievements helped lay the foundation for U.S. space exploration.
 By the 60's, Redstone became home to NASA's Marshall Space Flight Center, and continued to focus on ground and air defense missile systems.
 Rocket-motor testing worked around the clock to achieve manned space flight.
 The Saturn V rocket that eventually carried the three American astronauts to the moon in 1969 was based on work performed at Redstone Arsenal.
 In the 1970's and 80's, during the Cold War, Redstone pursued development of advanced weapons systems.
 By the 1990's, the Marshall Space Flight Center delivered the Hubble Space Telescope.
 In the 2000's Redstone saw tremendous growth after changes from the largest BRAC, bringing to the Arsenal, Army Materiel Command's four-star headquarters, Space and Missile Defense Command's three-star headquarters, the majority of DoD's Missile Defense Agency and the U.S. Army Security Assistance Command's two-star headquarters.
 Redstone has now served for 50 plus years as the Army's center for missile and rocket programs.
 Today, numerous federal organizations call Redstone Arsenal "home" with more than 65 tenant agencies currently housed on the installation.

-Huntsville is the most populous city in Alabama, and was ranked as the 100th most populous city in the 2020 census.
-As of July 2025, Huntsville is among the top 20 fastest growing cities in the U.S. Huntsville is the county seat of Madison County, with portions extending into Limestone County, Marshall County, and Morgan county.
-Huntsville is one of the most up and coming recognized cities in the Southeast and is consistently named as one of the best places to live and work by a variety of national publications.
-Technology, space, and defense industries pose a major presence here accompanied by several Fortune 500 companies.
+Huntsville is the most populous city in Alabama and was ranked as the 100th most populous city in the 2020 census.
+As of July 2025, Huntsville is among the top 20 fastest growing cities in the United States.
+Huntsville is the county seat of Madison County with portions extending into Limestone County, Marshall County and Morgan County.
+Huntsville is one of the most up-and-coming recognized cities in the Southeast and is consistently named as one of the best places to live and work by a variety of national publications.
+Huntsville is widely recognized as a hub for technology, space and defense industries, accompanied by several Fortune 500 companies.

-Redstone Arsenal's workforce breakdown includes nearly 900 active duty soldiers and reserve military, roughly 27,300 civilians, and just over 17,000 contractors - totaling approximately 45,500.
+Redstone Arsenal's workforce breakdown includes nearly 900 active duty soldiers and reserve military, roughly 27,300 civilians and just over 17,000 contractors totaling approximately 45,500 people.
 The annual economic impact on Alabama is $36.2 billion dollars.

-Huntsville International Airport is located at 1000 Glen Heard Road approximately five miles from Redstone Arsenal via Gate 9.
-Several major airlines arrive and depart daily.
-Public transportation includes taxies, shuttle services, rental cars, and Uber.
+Huntsville International Airport, also known as Carl T. Jones Field, is located at 1000 Glen Heard Rd. approximately ten miles (10-15 minutes) from Redstone Arsenal via Gate 9.
+Several major airlines arrive and depart daily including non-stop flights to approximately 18 destinations.
+Terminal features include free wi-fi, on-site dining, retail shops, lounges and an on-site Four Points by Sheraton Hotel.
+TSA PreCheck and Global Entry are available with minimal wait times.
+Public transportation includes taxis, shuttle services, rental cars and Uber/Lyft.
 To reach Redstone Arsenal from the airport, go straight on Glenn Heard Road to the intersection of I-565.
 Turn right towards Huntsville.
 Take the exit towards Redstone Arsenal/Research Park.

-Redstone Arsenal does not provide taxi, shuttle, or bus services.
-When requesting an off-post taxi or Uber, please ensure the company/driver has access to post.
+Redstone Arsenal does not provide taxi, shuttle or bus services.
+When requesting an off-post taxi or Uber, please ensure the company and driver has proper access to post.

 The Redstone Arsenal information line may be reached at 256-876-2151.
 Please listen carefully to all options available.
 This is an automated line.